Chrissy

 7 days

 Hi!
 I’m an American Expat currently living in Okinawa, Japan.
 I moved here in Nov 2024 from Italy, where I had been living for the 4 years prior.
-I live with my partner, Francisco, whom is also an expat that I met in Italy 3 years ago.
+I live with my partner, Francisco, whom is also an expat that I met in Italy 3 years ago (edit: he moved to Tokyo, but will periodically visit me in Okinawa—you may or may not meet him).
 Together, we have a passion for traveling and really enjoying the culture of the countries we travel and stay in.
 I think we have traveled to 35 countries together now (I lost count)!
 I also live with my two lovely feline lifelines, Luna and Gio.
 They are quite the adventure cats.
 What I love most about travel is the perspective it provides and the enamor and awe one can experience through it.
 I want to do what I can to facilitate that experience for other travelers and find like minded free spirits that are just passing through.

 Dipuo